Tinkerforge/generators/javascript/readme.txt

 version (in browser/) of the bindings for all Tinkerforge Bricks and Bricklets.
 The source and examples of the Node.js implementation (in nodejs/source) and (in nodejs/examples), the examples of the browser API (in browser/exmaples) for all Tinkerforge Bricks and Bricklets are included as well.
+The source of the browser implementation can be found in (browser/source/).

 You can install the NPM Package locally with ("sudo npm -g install tinkerforge.tgz") or from NPM registry with ("sudo npm -g install tinkerforge").
 After that you